-Trailer is a 2006 Carmate, 12 foot by 6 foot front side man door with drop down rear door less than 1500 miles stored under cover since bought new.
-Interior lined with plywood and customized to pack tent.
-Color black rated for 3500 pound capacity with electric brakes.
 Tentsmith 2002 Double raised end Marquee 27 foot long by 15 foot wide with 6 foot 6 inch high doors each end and 4 foot 6 inch side walls in Sun Forger canvas.
 All ropes, finials, painted poles and steel stakes included.
-Trailer has custom made storage compartments for all tent requirements.
 This was Tentsmiths first double raised Marquee tailored after Peter’s with only front opening.
 Tent was never stored wet so there is no mildew.
 A trailer is not part of this offer.

 In 2011 I undertook the Honourable Company of Horners’ By-Law project that provides the Guild have an 18th Century traveling horn shop for educational demonstration at various guild related or historical presentations.
 The lathe is specific to the production of professionally made powder horns using lathe construction detail of an original example capable of turning in open air without fixed centers.
 A very rare example of this sort of lathe exists in the collections of Old Salem, Winston-Salem, North Carolina.